The 34 Best Ways to Keep Your Fitness Members Motivated

 29. Celebrate client birthdays

-Make a deal with clients that if they book class on their birthdays, they can pick the warm-up, music or receive a free class/retail discount.
+Make a deal with clients that if they book class on their birthdays, they can choose the warm-up, pick the music, or receive a free class/retail discount.
 You could even sing Happy Birthday while stretching.

 30. Ask for client feedback